mikeramz86/client_mobi/README.md

 <li> JSON Web Tokens (user authentication) </li>

 <h2>Responsive</h2>
-<p>This app is built to be focused on mobile first design and is able to function in different view ports</p>
+<p>This app is built to be focused on mobile first design and is able to function in different view ports.</p>

 <h2>Next Version/Updates</h2>
-<li>Stage Compenents: Being able to select stages to see where each job is in what state of interview</li>
+<li>Stage Components: Being able to select stages to see where each job is in what state of interview.</li>
-<li>Connecting to Email and Calendar apps: Get notifications when your next interview is</li>
+<li>Connecting to Email and Calendar apps: Get notifications when your next interview is.</li>
-<li>Job List: Connecting to Job apps</li>
+<li>Job List: Connecting to Job apps.</li>